Jswig/drivendata-flu-learning/README.md

 ## ⚙ Setup

-This is only necessary if you intend to experiment with or modify the code
+Requirements
+- `snakemake`
+- `conda`

 ### For experimenting on local OS

+This is only necessary if you intend to experiment with or modify the code.
 Create a conda environment with all the required packages:
 ```sh
 conda env create -f environment.yml